 How to Use Sodium Bisulfate

-While sodium bisulfate is usually preferred over muriatic acid, the latter is a little bit cleaner because sodium bisulfate can build up on the walls of your swimming pool over time.
+While sodium bisulfate is usually preferred over muriatic acid, the latter is often used to clean scale and mold from the walls of swimming pools.

 That being said, sodium bisulfate tends to be safer overall and it is super easy to use, these are just a few of the reasons why so many people use it to clean their swimming pools and hot tubs.